 - In the past, particularly 3 or 4 decades ago, there was a belief that penile cancer was less frequent in circumcised men than in uncircumcised men.
 But subsequent studies showed that it was an accumulation of carcinogenic substances that built up in smegma secretions that was responsible for the development of penile cancer.
 Regular removal of smegma removed also the risk of penile cancer development.

 HIV prevention may be a reason for a son’s circumcision

 A 2010 study found less HIV transmission in adult men when neonatal circumcision was done.
 There was a lifetime reduction of the HIV risk for all males by 15.7%.

 Circumcisions of newborn males are largely based on religious and family traditions.
 There is very little scientific evidence that circumcisions are necessary.
-The old thought that penile cancer may be prevented with neonatal circumcisions was proven wrong.
+The old thought that you could prevent penile cancer with neonatal circumcisions was proven wrong.
 Instead, clinicians showed that good hygiene with cleaning of smegma removed the carcinogenic substances that cause penile cancer.
-The latest finding that HIV infection rates in adult males were lower in circumcised males does not necessary mean that all newborn males should be circumcised.
+The latest finding that HIV infection rates in adult males were lower in males with circumcision does not necessarily mean that all newborn males need circumcision.
 HIV is curable in this day and age with cocktail antiviral therapy.
 It does not make sense that all males get a circumcision for an HIV infection that might not happen.